 If you are taking the plunge and starting a new business, one of the first things you will need to do is choose a business name carefully.
 There are many factors to consider in building equity in a name.
 Ultimately your brand will govern your success, so getting it right from the outset needs to involve a process of thought, consideration and planning.
 So before you do a company name search with the Australian Securities and Investments Commission (ASIC), read this post.

 Much like choosing a child’s name, your business is your baby, and you will be living with the choice for many years to come.

 Take GoDaddy for example — initially it was named Jomax Technologies after the Arizona street where it was located.
-When the company founder decided to get a domain name, he and a handful of employees gathered around a keyboard searching for just the right one.
+When the company founder decided to get a domain name, he and a handful of employees gathered around a keyboard searching for just the right domain.
 They tried BigDaddy.com but it was already registered to someone else.
 Then they tried GoDaddy.com — and voila!
 A global company was born.